Delayed by Freight

 Waiting for freight trains is the largest cause of delay to passengers.

-Freight train interference — a dispatching decision made by a freight railroad to delay Amtrak passengers so that freight trains can operate first — caused 900,000 minutes (over 1.5 years) of delay in 2023.
+Freight train interference — a dispatching decision made by a freight railroad to delay Amtrak passengers so that freight trains can operate first — caused 850,000 minutes of delay in 2024.

 Freight train interference happens because some freight railroads ignore the law.